| by Steve

 standard and delivered to the home in that manner, many of

+the artifacts attributed to interlace will disappear.
 The expense of manufacturing a large tube-type progressive

 scan display system is high compared to interlaced displays.